-Prerequisite Foundations of Art; Grades 10-12
+Prerequisite Art 101; Grades 10-12 or instructor approval

 Course Description: This course is for students interested in digital photography.
 The class will emphasize exposure manipulation through the use of aperture, shutter speed, and ISO features.
 Students will focus on technical and compositional skills.
 In addition, students will also be required to evaluate images of others through writing assignments and critiques.